 Advisory Fees.
 The Contract is sold by broker-dealers who are also registered as, affiliated with, or in a contractual relationship with a registered investment advisor, through their registered representatives/investment advisor representatives.
 The Contract is intended to be used by investors who have engaged these investment advisors and investment advisor representatives to manage their Contract for a fee.
 If an investor elects to pay the advisory fee from his or her Contract value, then this deduction, like all other withdrawals, will reduce the Contract value and the Death Benefit Return of Premium Guarantee.
 Deduction of advisory fees from an Indexed Strategy before the end of the Term could result in potentially significant loss due to the Daily Value Percentage adjustment and forfeiture of potential increases resulting from Index performance at the end of the Term, which could limit any growth in Contract value.
 The reduction in the Death Benefit Return of Premium Guarantee could be significant and more than the dollar amount of the withdrawal.
 Based on current guidance, most withdrawals from the Contract to pay advisory fees should not be subject to income tax.
 However, tax laws are subject to change, and it is possible that a withdrawal to pay fees could be subject to federal and state income taxes, and if made before age 591⁄2, to a 10% federal penalty tax.
 For more information on the tax treatment of withdrawals used to pay advisory fees, please see the discussion on page 60.
-Given the adverse consequences of withdrawing advisory fees from Indexed Strategies before the end of a Term, an investor should consider paying advisory fees from Indexed Strategies before the end of a Term, you should consult with your financial professional about the appropriateness of the Contract for your needs.
+Given the adverse consequences of withdrawing advisory fees from Indexed Strategies before the end of a Term, an investor should consider paying advisory fees from some other source, such as amounts in the Declared Rate Strategy or other assets.
+If you intend to withdraw advisory fees from Indexed Strategies before the end of a Term, you should consult with your financial professional about the appropriateness of the Contract for your needs.